Equivalences between different forms of the Kakeya conjecture and duality of Hausdorff and packing dimensions for additive complements: Introduction

 We have seen above that the distinction between full lines and line segments does not play any role in the Kakeya conjecture.
 Indeed, for every set containing line segments in all directions there is another set, of equal Hausdorff dimension, that contains lines in all directions.
 However, from another perspective, the distinction between lines and line segments is at the heart of the Kakeya conjecture: what happens if we insist on extending the line segments we have to full lines?

-In \cite{Ke}, one of us formulated the conjecture that for any collection of line segments the Hausdorff dimension of their union is the same as the Hausdorff dimension of the union of the corresponding lines.
+In \cite{Ke}, one of us formulated the Line segment extension conjecture, which states that for any collection of line segments the Hausdorff dimension of their union is the same as the Hausdorff dimension of the union of the corresponding lines.
 In \cite{Ke} it is proved that this holds in the plane and the general case would imply that any Besicovitch set in $\R^n$ has Hausdorff dimension at least $n-1$ and Minkowski dimension $n$.

 In this paper, we prove that the following conjecture is \emph{equivalent} to the Kakeya conjecture:

 \begin{conjecture}[General Kakeya conjecture] Let $E$ be an arbitrary subset of $\R^n$ and let $D$ be the set of directions in which $E$ contains a line segment.
 Then